Filtering and grouping of responses

-Filtering allows you to look at how a question was answered only by a specific group of respondents (eg, in a certain age bracket or from a certain area).
+Filtering allows you to look at how a question was answered only by a specific group of respondents (e.g. matching a particular age group, or from a certain area) and you can layer up multiple filters.

-Grouping allows you to directly cross-reference responses between 2 questions.
+Grouping allows you to directly cross-reference responses between 2 questions (for example seeing all the answers to a particular question cross-referenced by age group).

 Filtering responses